UoR Graduate Attributes

 In practice students should

-- Consume and appraise research and understand how knowledge is constructed and contested in the discipline.
+- Appraise research and understand how knowledge is constructed and evaluated in the discipline.

-- Develop research skills and techniques specific to the discipline.
+- Develop and apply discipline specific research skills and techniques responsibly.

-- Design, undertake and present research as appropriate to the discipline.
+- Design, undertake and disseminate research ethically and as appropriate to the discipline.

 Critical Thinker